Healthified Homemade Pizza Rolls made with a grain free sweet potato crust | Paleo + Gluten Free + Dairy Free

-Transfer the almond meal to a large mixing bowl with the mashed sweet potato, tapioca flour, salt, and garlic powder.
+- Transfer the almond meal to a large mixing bowl with the mashed sweet potato, tapioca flour, salt, and garlic powder.
+Stir in the coconut oil.
 Mix everything until it all comes together to form a sticky dough.

 I grind whole almonds to make almond meal in the recipe because pre ground almond flour isn't easy to find here and the UK.
 While almond meal & almond flour are very similar and can often times be used interchangeably they can different results in baking.
 For the most accurate result use whole almonds because I can't speak to how these turn out with almond flour.
 I also recommend weighing the almond four with a scale.
 If you do try it please let me know in the comments!